Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 1.1.3 The Educational Specialist Degree

-In addition to the requirements listed under Policy 1.1.1 that apply to all graduate degree programs:
+In addition to the requirements listed under Policy 1.1.1 :

 • Educational specialist degree requirements must include a minimum of 54 credits.
 An educational specialist program may require more than this minimum.

-• Degree requirements must include at least 6 credits of capstone experience (course number 750).
+• Degree requirements must include at least 6 credits of capstone experience (750 – Educational Specialist Capstone, per Policy 2.1)

-A maximum of 6 quarter credits of graduate-level coursework taken at another recognized academic institution may be transferred and apply to UW degree requirements, when acceptable to the graduate program and the Graduate School.
+• A maximum of 12 quarter credits of graduate-level (500-level or equivalent) coursework taken at another recognized academic institution may be transferred and apply to UW educational specialist degree requirements.

-No more than 12 credits derived from any combination of GNM credits and transfer credits may be applied towards the total degree requirements.
-Transfer credits may not be applied towards the capstone experience requirement.
+• No more than 12 credits derived from any combination of GNM credits, previous UW graduate credits and transfer credits may be applied towards the total degree requirements.
+These credits may not be applied towards the capstone requirement.

-In addition to the requirements listed under Policy 1.1.1 that apply to all graduate degree programs, the following requirements apply to all doctoral degrees other than practice doctorates.
-For practice doctorate requirements, see Policy 1.1.5.
-For the composition and responsibility of the doctoral supervisory committee, see Policy 4.2.
+In addition to the requirements listed under Policy 1.1.1, the following requirements apply to all doctoral degrees other than practice doctorates:

 • Doctoral degree requirements must include a minimum of 90 credits beyond the baccalaureate.
 A doctoral degree program may require more than this minimum.